chriskjou/opennmt-inspection/README.md

 ```
 -get_dict.py
-  Find words present in your sentence data but not the source trainig vocab after preprocess.py.
+  Find words present in your sentence data but not the source training vocab after preprocess.py.
 Includes corresponding sentence and all missing words with its occurrences.
   Usage: python get_dict.py -sentences.txt -EXAMPLE.vocab.pt
 ```